DanielRPhillips/LearningFromData/LectureNotes/_build/html/_sources/content/Parameter_estimation/lecture_04.md

-# Lecture 4: Clean up and Parameter estimation
+# Lecture 4: A couple of frequentist connections